gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Clicking the “Take The Survey” button implies two things: (1) that you are at least 18 years of age, and (2) you voluntarily consent to participate in the research.
 Thank you!

-Once the surveys are complete, say:
+Once the consent is complete, say:

 >"*That's great.
 Now we'd like to move on to the vision screening portion of the study.
 Are you ready?*"